About

 We all have a role to play.
 Join our campaigns for a variety of actions that you can take to make a positive environmental impact today.

 Background: Our founder, Sheila Morovati, sees habitual waste throughout society and creates change to protect our environment.
-She successfully spearheaded the historic ban on single-use plastic straws and cutlery in the City of Malibu.
+She and her two children successfully spearheaded the historic ban on single-use plastic straws and cutlery in the City of Malibu.
 Sheila realized that an iconic beach city like Malibu would create the ripple effect that was so necessary to create change.

 Awards and Recognition